Jennie Gow: Career

 Gow appeared throughout series three of Netflix series Drive to Survive.
 Since the beginning of 2021, Gow has been the co-commentator for the English language world feed of Extreme E.

 On 13 January 2023, Gow announced on social media that she had suffered a stroke, affecting her speech and ability to write.
+She returned to work part-time in July 2023 covering the British, Dutch and Las Vegas Grands Prix, before full-time as a presenter and correspondent in 2024.